 Salsa music has a complex rhythm.
-Understanding the rhythm can help you to find the 1 beat or find the 2 beat so that you know when to start dancing.
+Understanding the rhythm can help you to find the 1-beat or find the 2-beat so that you know when to start dancing.
 On this page I introduce the most important salsa percussion instruments and explain their common rhythms.
 You can listen to each instrument as you read about it or combine them in the interactive rhythm player at the end.
-Each rhythm is "counted in" by six beats to give you the speed.

 Not necessarily all these instruments will be used in salsa music and even when they are, the rhythm that each instrument plays can vary throughout the music - some coming in during the chorus and others in the verse.
 Sometimes an instrument will play a variation on the basic rhythm presented here.